 The general rule is that smart bikes are more stable than bike trainers.
 But this is also dependent on the bike trainer.

-So, if your training plan includes sprint efforts, you should consider a stable trainer or rather a smart bike.
+So, if your training plan includes sprint efforts, you should consider a stable trainer or maybe even a smart bike.

 For example, Stages SB20 is a heavy smart bike weighing over 60 kg, providing a stable training platform.